Malik Beasley NBA Preview vs. the Knicks

-Malik Beasley's Milwaukee Bucks match up versus the New York Knicks at 12:30 PM ET on Saturday.
+The Milwaukee Bucks, with Malik Beasley, face the New York Knicks at 12:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.